Asymmetric All-Pay Auctions with Spillovers: Related literature and conclusions

 \section{Related literature and conclusions}

 Throughout this paper, we characterized and established uniqueness for the equilibrium of two-player contests using techniques from the theory of integral equations.
+We then extended these results to symmetric contests with more players and prizes to characterize the symmetric equilibrium.
 This allowed us to derive insights on equilibrium payoffs, winners and losers, and on the importance of spillovers for applications.
+This model does not require or imply that the results of a contest are known in advance.
+In fact, players are always uncertain of their own victory.
+However, this uncertainty stems from not knowing the resources that your opponent dedicated to the contest.
 The fact that ranked normalized costs are not enough to establish dominance demonstrates how spillovers can favor high-cost, low-value players that nevertheless have a marginal cost advantage over their opponent when bids are high.
-In particular, the results in this paper suggest several potential consequences of legal structures, conflicts and competition.\footnote{This model does not require or imply that the results of a contest are known in advance.
-In fact, players are always uncertain of their own victory.
-However, this uncertainty stems from not knowing the resources that your opponent dedicated to the contest.}
+In particular, the results in this paper suggest several potential consequences of legal structures, conflicts and competition.

-This paper is most closely related to two others. \cite{baye2012contests}, also considers spillovers in two-player contests, but focuses on symmetric equilibria and linear symmetric costs and valuations.
-We show that there are no asymmetric equilibria and extend the analysis to include asymmetric players and general functional forms for the prize values.
+This paper is most closely related to two others. \citet{baye2012contests}, also considers spillovers in two-player contests, but focuses on symmetric equilibria and linear symmetric costs and valuations.
+We show that there are no asymmetric equilibria in this two player case and extend the analysis to include asymmetric players and general functional forms for the prize values.
 This allows us to establish equilibrium uniqueness, express novel results about payoffs, and characterize the equilibrium in different applications (Sections \ref{sec:WoAcp} and \ref{sec:other-applications}).

-The second paper that approaches a similar question to our own is \cite{xiao2018all}.
-The author, however, focuses on constant prize value and separable spillovers in the cost functions, which are independent of winning or losing.
-This independence significantly restricts the equilibrium effects of the spillovers,\footnote{Linearly separable spillovers on the cost have no effect on the equilibrium while multiplicatively separable spillovers scale the cost of bids by an endogenous constant.} which is not true when spillovers are in the prize value.
-We applied \citeauthor{xiao2018all}'s results to analyze contests with spillovers in the prizes and, linearly separable spillovers in the loser's payoff in Section \ref{sec:sepcosts}.
+The second paper that approaches a similar question to our own is \citet{xiao2018all}.
+The author, however, focuses on constant prize values and separable spillovers in the cost functions, which are independent of winning or losing.
+This independence significantly restricts the equilibrium effects of the spillovers.
+Linearly separable spillovers on the cost have no effect on the equilibrium, while multiplicatively separable spillovers scale the cost of bids by an endogenous constant.
+This is not true when spillovers are in the prize value.